Tusla to contact 126 people over incorrect registry of births

 Minister for Children Katherine Zappone said she was ‘keenly aware that many of those affected have no idea that the people they regarded as their parents were not in fact their birth parents’.
 Photograph: Nick Bradshaw.

-Tusla, the child and family agency, is to contact 126 people to tell them that their births were incorrectly registered with adoptive parents incorrectly registered as birth parents on their birth certificates.
+Tusla, the child and family agency, is to contact 126 people to tell them that their adoptive parents were incorrectly registered as birth parents on their birth certificates.

 The incorrect registrations emerged in the records of the St Patricks Guild adoption society, and a sample of other records from other adoption agencies will now be examined to establish if the illegal practice of incorrect registrations occurred elsewhere.

-Minister for Children Katherine Zappone announced the move on Tuesday at Government Buildings, having briefed the Cabinet about the matter earlier.
+Minister for Children Katherine Zappone announced on Tuesday that an independent investigation would take place into the matter.
+She had earlier briefed the Cabinet about the issue.

+“We have known about the practice of incorrect registrations for many years, but it has been extremely difficult to identify and prove in individual cases because of the deliberate failure of those involved to keep records,” she said.
+“However, Tusla has found clear evidence in the case of some records previously held by St Patrick’s Guild.”

 She said there would be “personal and profound implications for those affected”.